bordenit/homeassistant-acme/Readme.md

-# Currently supports GoDaddy and Cloudfare
+# Currently supports GoDaddy and Cloudflare